tilden/tilden.github.io/README.md

 * Applies aspects of Google's material design for a clean and consistent look and feel across projects and pages
-* Projects are as easy to create as posts, with single Markdown files
+* Project pages work almost like blog posts, and only require a single Markdown file
 * Definitely a website

 ## Responsive